June 1, 2020 – Protests continue

 Trump’s 1st post-COVID-19 rally in Tulsa was a phenomenal flop.
 Trump was expecting 1 million people, but only 6,200 showed up.
 Fox News reported that 5.3 million viewers tuned in, but that didn’t seem to lighten Trump’s mood any.

 Kpop (a Korean boy band and activist group) was credited with convincing their fans to reserve tickets.
-Pascale, Trump’s campaign manager, failed to include an “I’m over 18” checkbox on the reservation form, which not only enabled the teens to do this thing, but also resulted in Pascale breaking a law about collecting personal info from minors.
-The teens said no laws were broken, since “TikTokTeens” and “Kpop-stans” are smart enough to provide burner phones and fake emails on forms.
+Pascale, Trump’s campaign manager, failed to include an “I’m over 18” checkbox on the reservation form, which not only enabled the teens to do this thing, but also resulted in Pascale breaking a law about collecting personal info from minors, but “TikTokTeens” and “Kpop-stans” are smart enough to provide burner phones and fake emails on forms.
 It did make for delicious reading for a couple of hours last night…

-Today I’m back to mask making, this batch for Yakima which is now the COVID-19 hotspot in the state.
+Today I’m making masks for Yakima which is now the COVID-19 hotspot in the state.
 Seattle is opening back up but I’m seeing fewer masks on people, especially outdoors, though perhaps it is because the risk is though to be lower.
 Most businesses require masks upon entry.
 Theaters and restaurants will re-open next week, but I’m not game enough to go back to those yet.

 June 23, 2020 – 4000+ daily COVID-19 cases